CCExtractor/Rekognition/README.md

 Start django application

 ```
-python manage.py runserver 8888
+python manage.py runserver 8000
 ```
-can be accessed at http://localhost:8000
+Django app can be accessed at http://localhost:8000